 When the TXVECTOR parameter FORMAT is NON_HT and the TXVECTOR parameter

 NON_HT_MODULATION is NON_HT_DUP_OFDM, the transmitted PPDU shall be a non-HT duplicate.
-Non-HT duplicate transmission is used to transmit to non-HT OFDM STAs, HT STAs, or VHT STAs that may be present in a part of a 40 MHz, 80 MHz or 160 MHz channel.
+Non-HT duplicate transmission is used to transmit to non-HT OFDM STAs, HT STAs, or VHT STAs that may be present in a part of a 40 MHz, 80 MHz or 160 MHz channel (See Table 22-2).

 [EOF]